truenas/documentation/content/SCALE/SCALETutorials/Network/AddingGlobalConf.md

 - network
 ---

-Use the **Global Configuration Settings** screen to add general network settings like the default gateway, DNS name servers to allow external communication.
+Use the **Global Configuration Settings** screen to add general network settings like the default gateway and DNS name servers to allow external communication.

 To add new or change existing network interfaces see [Managing Interfaces]({{< relref "ManagingInterfaces.md" >}}).